UDST/pandana/README.md

 =====
 All source code is included in this project with absolutely no other dependencies.
 On Linux/Mac, simply run make.
 Or build on Windows using the solution provided in the winaccess folder.
 Once the project is built, you can install the Python wrappers to the system directory using distutils, e.g. "python setup.py install"

+UPDATE: On Mac, make sure to have actual gcc (not clang).
+This works for my by installing macports and then running "port install gcc49" or whatever the latest version is.

 Docs
 ====